2: Climate Policy is the New Energy Policy

 Despite Congressional stalemates to produce meaningful, broadly-scoped legislation to address greenhouse gas emissions, President Obama utilized executive authority to regulate emissions under the Clean Air Act based on the landmark 2007 Supreme Court ruling that categorizes carbon dioxide as a threat to human health.
 In doing so, he directed the EPA to establish rules for both new coal-fired power plants, and perhaps more controversially, for existing coal-fired power plants (in what became known as the Clean Power Plan).
 The former was viewed by environmentalists as a bit of a lame duck policy, since you could argue that in 2014, it seems silly to be building ANY new coal-fired power plants.
 But to regulate the 600+ existing facilities in the country - this could have wide-reaching implications for not only emissions themselves, but also how we as a nation view and value the carbon cost of our energy generation.

 The Trump Administration rolled back the Clean Power Plan and implemented the Affordable Clean Energy Plan, which significantly neutered the original legislation.
 This afforded states more authority to choose to regulate (or not regulate) the emissions from their power plants, citing executive overreach of the Clean Power Plan's structure.
 As we know, during the Biden era, the main federal climate policy has been the Inflation Reduction Act, though the Infrastructure Investment Act also addressed emissions.
-But we see things changing again during the early months of the second Trump term.
+In 2025, One Big Beautiful Bill Act (OBBBA) repealed and scaled back many of the clean energy and climate provisions of the IRA.
+Some of the more notable rollbacks included the discontinuation of federal tax credits for residential renewable energy and energy efficiency credits, clean vehicle tax credits, and more.

 But what did the rollback really mean for overall emissions reductions?